Kieron Bowie

-Kieron Thomas Bowie (born 21 September 2002) is a Scottish footballer who plays as a forward for EFL League Two club Northampton Town on loan from Fulham.
+Kieron Thomas Bowie (born 21 September 2002) is a Scottish footballer who plays as a forward for Scottish Premiership club Hibernian and the Scotland national team.

 Club career

-Raith Rovers (2019–2020)
+Raith Rovers

-Kieron had previously played for Glenrothes Strollers and the Fife Elite Football Academy before a move to his supported club Raith Rovers.
+Kieron had previously played for Glenrothes Strollers before a move to his boyhood club Raith Rovers.

 He broke into the first team aged only 16 in the tailend of the 2018–19 season as he made four appearances for the Fife-based club.
 He then went on to make 35 appearances in all competitions the following season, scoring 10 goals and helping the club to a Scottish League One title and promotion to the Championship.

-Fulham (2020–present)
+Fulham

 Kieron officially joined Fulham on 1 July 2020 after a pre-contract agreement that was made the previous February.

 Northampton Town (loan)

-On 12 July 2022, Bowie joined EFL League Two club Northampton Town on a season-long loan.
+On 12 July 2022, Bowie joined EFL League Two club Northampton Town on a season-long loan, helping them secure promotion.
+On 3 July 2023, he re-joined Northampton – now promoted to EFL League One – on another season-long loan.
+He played a pivotal role in the club's campaign, including scoring their goal of the season.
+In his two seasons at the club, he made 81 appearances in the league, scoring 14 goals.

+Hibernian

+Bowie signed for Scottish Premiership club Hibernian on a four-year contract in August 2024, moving from Fulham for what Hibs described as "a significant fee".
+Hibs manager David Gray said that "players of Kieron's ability and potential are always in high demand, so to sign a player of his calibre shows the ambition that we've got here."
+He missed about four months of the 2024–25 season due to a hamstring injury sustained while playing for the Scotland under-21 team in September 2024.

 International career

 Bowie received his first call-up to the Scotland under-21 team in May 2021.
 He made his first appearance, as a substitute, in a 2–1 defeat against Northern Ireland on 2 June 2021.
+He scored two goals in a 3–1 win against Hungary on 13 October 2023, and a winning goal against Malta four days later.

+He was selected for the full Scotland squad for the first time in June 2025, and made his international debut in a 4-0 friendly victory over Liechtenstein on 9 June.